Scheduling jobs

 echo "This script has finished successfully."

 Submit the job and wait for it to finish.
-Once it is has finished, check the log file.
+Once it has finished, check the log file.

 [MY_USER_NAME@CLUSTER_NAME ~]$ sbatch example-job.sh